mjedmonds/dotfiles/README.md

 ```

 ##Plugin Installation
-Some plugins still need to be installed on new systems.
+Some plugins need further steps to install on new systems.
 These instructions were copied from plugin sources.

 ###Command-t